 When we hear of identity theft, or people stealing personal information to commit fraud, we may think of thieves stealing credit and bank information, otherwise known as financial identity theft.
 But there are several other types of identity theft beyond that.
-And knowing what to do if you are a victim of identity theft starts by knowing what type of it you're dealing with.
+And protecting yourself if you are a victim of identity theft starts by knowing what type of it you're dealing with.

 Medical Identity Theft

 This happens when thieves use your name, Social Security number, insurance information, and other personal information to access medical services and information.
 They may obtain medical care, medication, access to your medical records, or health insurance coverage using this information.
 It's can also be known as insurance identity theft if related specifically to insurance coverage.